-Ravulizumab is a medicine used to atypical haemolytic uraemic syndrome (aHUS), which is a rare life-threatening disease of the blood system and kidneys.
-If left untreated, aHUS can lead to kidney failure, and death.
-It is used in patients with aHUS who weigh at least 10kg who have never received any treatment, and in those who are stable after at least three months of treatment with eculizumab, the current treatment for aHUS disease.
+Ravulizumab is a medicine used to treat paroxysmal nocturnal haemoglobinuria (PNH), which is a rare life-threatening disease of the blood causing destruction of red blood cells, blood clots, and impaired bone marrow function.
+It is used in adults with active PNH disease and in those who are stable after at least six months of treatment with eculizumab, which is the current treatment for PNH disease.